Skip to main content

 Is the cost of food included in our trip?

-Food costs are not included in the amount except breakfast.
-The cost of lunch, and dinner will be each boy’s responsibility.
-We suggest that each student budget $30 daily for lunch, dinner, and snacks.
-In order to help you budget for food costs, we will give a precise schedule of meals prior to the trip.
+The cost of breakfast, lunch, and dinner will be each boy’s responsibility.
+We suggest each student budget $60 daily for breakfast, lunch, dinner, and snacks.
+In order to help you budget with food costs, we will give a precise schedule of meals prior to the trip.
 Boys typically bring cash and often a credit card or a mix of both.
 Faculty will help boys look after and allocate their money as needed or requested.

 How much money should I bring?